jpignata/somanymachines/content/tx/continuous-blog-publishing-with-aws-amplify-console.md

 But, ehhh.
 I guess I'll need to put it in some kind of [AWS CloudFormation][8] template.
 I'll probably need to look up the syntax.
 That sounds boring.
 And also.
-The Internet!
-It has so many fun things to read and do and watch.
-What I'm saying is: if the Internet wasn't fun, I probably would have gotten this done but it is, so I didn't.
+The Internet has so many fun things to read and do and watch.
+What I'm If the Internet wasn't fun I probably would have gotten this done, but it is, so I didn't.
 Instead, after my infrequent blogging, I did the CLI futzing and often got the files copied.
 It is a task that supports inertia by being annoying but not painful or time intensive enough to fix properly.